Cincinnati Bengals 2025 Fantasy Football Projections

 PlayerRec.YardsTDRushYardsTDPoints

-Ja'Marr Chase: Chase led the NFL in receptions (127), yards (1,708) and touchdowns (17) in 2024 to become the fifth triple crown winner since the league merger.
+Ja'Marr Chase: Posting career highs in his age-24 season, Chase led the NFL in receptions (127), yards (1,708) and touchdowns (17) in 2024 to become the fifth triple crown winner since the league merger.
+Chase had at least five catches and/or 50 yards in all but one game in 2024, but he also had several monster games.
 There were nine 35-point wide receiver performances league-wide in 2024, and Chase had three (one-third) of them.
 From Week 5 on, Chase had a 31.46% target share with a weekly minimum of 24.32%.
+He's the easy choice to select first overall in fantasy drafts this summer.

-Andrei Iosivas: With the Bengals signing Chase and Higgins to long-term extensions, the fantasy outlook for Iosivas or Jermaine Burton, the 80th overall pick in the 2024 NFL Draft, is diminished compared to what their roles would have been had Higgins departed in free agency.
-Barring injuries, neither is likely to finish top four on the team in targets in 2025.
+Andrei Iosivas: With the Bengals signing Chase and Higgins to long-term extensions, the fantasy outlook for Iosivas or Jermaine Burton, the 80th overall pick in the 2024 NFL Draft, is diminished compared to what their roles could have been had Higgins departed via free agency.

 TIGHT ENDS